We Are Family

 Please join us.
 All are welcome!!!
 AND PLEASE...say thanks to our friends at Redeemer and St. Mary for providing a home to us during our construction!!!

-As Catholic Christians we believe in the full participation of every member of the body of Christ and embrace the pastoral statements of the U.S. Catholic Bishops and the larger Church [Always Our Children, a pastoral message to parents of homosexual children], the Catechism of the Catholic Church and other writings of the Magisterium that stress the importance of the homosexual individual and their right to respect, friendship, and justice.
+As Catholic Christians, we believe in the full participation of every member of the body of Christ and embrace the pastoral statements of the U.S. Catholic Bishops and the larger Church [Always Our Children: A Pastoral Message to Parents of Homosexual Children and Suggestions for Pastoral Ministers], the Catechism of the Catholic Church, and other writings of the Magisterium that stress the importance of the homosexual individual and their right to respect, friendship, and justice.
 We will live our faith in the midst of our community.
-We will speak works of faith, hope and love to individuals, parents, and families who need the Church's loving presence at a time that may be one of the most challenging in their lives.
-Inspired by God's deep love for us and the power of the Holy Spirit, we will seek to deepen our commitment to love and care for gay and lesbian people, their friends and families.
-By this commitment we embrace the full diversity of community and promote justice and peace for all people.
+We will speak works of faith, hope, and love to individuals, parents, and families who need the Church's loving presence at a time that may be one of the most challenging in their lives.
+Inspired by God's deep love for us and the power of the Holy Spirit, we will seek to deepen our commitment to love and care for gay and lesbian people, their friends, and their families.
+By this commitment, we embrace the full diversity of community and promote justice and peace for all people.